-- Does the organization propose programs for FY25 that fit the mission of the organization and the community served by the organization? - Do artists and/or arts instructors engaged in delivering programs have strong artistic backgrounds and the potential to have a meaningful impact on the community served? - Does the organization provide support material that demonstrates the artistic background of the artists and the qualities of the arts experience for the community?
+- Does the organization propose programs for FY26 that align with the mission of the organization and fit the community served by the organization? - Do artists and/or arts instructors engaged in delivering programs have the potential to have a meaningful impact on the community served?

-Organizational and Fiscal Stability (25 points)
+Organizational Capacity and Fiscal Stability (25 points)

-- Does the organization have appropriate plans to ensure the long-term stability of the organization? - Does the organization present a reasonable and sufficient budget for the FY25 funding period (July 1, 2024-June 30, 2025)? - Does the Board of Directors reflect the community served?
-Is the Board structured to support the work of the organization? - Has the organization's Board had a strong role in addressing current challenges and planning for the future? - Is the organization using what they have learned from the COVID-19 crisis to become stronger?
+- Does the organization demonstrate that they have the organizational capacity to implement the proposed programs for FY26? - Does the organization present a reasonable and sufficient budget for the FY26 funding period (July 1, 2025-June 30, 2026)? - Does the organization's Board of Directors have a strong role in helping the organization fulfill its mission and ensuring the fiscal stability of the organization?

-BRIDGE GRANT SUMMARY AND CHECKLIST
+GENERAL OPERATING SUPPORT GRANT SUMMARY AND CHECKLIST